ahmetgezmen/Google-Kickstart-Solutions/Kick-Start-2013/Round B/Sudoku Checker/README.md

 #At the end we clear the list to use
 #
 # Finally.
-#We're going out of all loops.
-#And with conditional blocks, if IsMatch is "false" then we write "true" "No" if "Yes".
+# We go out of all loops and output with conditional blocks according to the IsMatch value.